don/NDEF/README.md

 NFC Data Exchange Format (NDEF) is a common data format that operates across all NFC devices, regardless of the underlying tag or device technology.

 This code works with the [Adafruit NFC Shield](https://www.adafruit.com/products/789), [Seeed Studio NFC Shield v2.0](http://www.seeedstudio.com/depot/nfc-shield-v20-p-1370.html) and the [Seeed Studio NFC Shield](http://www.seeedstudio.com/depot/nfc-shield-p-916.html?cPath=73).
 The library supports I2C for the Adafruit shield and SPI with the Seeed shields.
 The Adafruit Shield can also be modified to use SPI.
-It should also work with the [Adafruit NFC Breakout Board]([Adafruit NFC Shield](https://www.adafruit.com/products/364) but hasn't been tested.
+It should also work with the [Adafruit NFC Breakout Board](https://www.adafruit.com/products/364).

 ### Supports
  - Reading from Mifare Classic Tags with 4 byte UIDs.
  - Writing to Mifare Classic Tags with 4 byte UIDs.
  - Reading from Mifare Ultralight tags.
+ - Peer to Peer with the Seeed Studio shield

 ### Requires